kubernetes/enhancements/keps/sig-cli/3895-kubectl-delete-interactivity/README.md

 #### Beta

 - Gather feedback from developers and surveys
-- KUBECTL_INTERACTIVE_DELETE environment variable is removed and interactive flag is enabled by default
+- KUBECTL_INTERACTIVE_DELETE environment variable is removed and interactive flag is available by default

 #### GA